 Hike the rewarding Routeburn Trail

 The Routeburn Track is one of New Zealand's most renowned and picturesque hiking trails.
-Tackling this 20-mile (32 km) track takes two or three days, so today, you'll experience part of it with a full-day hike, enjoying the stunning landscapes of Fiordland National Park and Mount Aspiring National Park.
+Tackling this 20-mile (32 km) track takes two or three days, so today, you'll experience part of it with a full-day hike, enjoying the rugged landscapes of Fiordland National Park and Mount Aspiring National Park.
 Surrounded by the sound of rivers, waterfalls, and native birds, you will be transported to a world of peace and tranquility as you hike with awe-inspiring vistas of snowcapped mountains and ancient beech forests.

 Day 18: Full-Day Milford Sound / Piopiotahi Experience